RayHightower/RayHightower.com/_posts/2022-11-14-solving-the-upper-limit-problem.markdown

 What is the Upper Limit Problem and how can high achievers break through?

 That's the Upper Limit Problem in a nutshell.

+### Zones of Performance

+Hendricks defines four zones of performance.

+* Incompetence
+* Competence
+* Excellence
+* Genius

+When we try something for the first time, it's natural to fall into the Zone of Incompetence.
+With practice and mentorship, we can move into the Zone of Competence and eventually into the Zone of Excellence.

+Many people live out their lives in these middle two zones.
+In fact, all of us perform daily tasks where competence or excellence are fine.
+Examples: Driving a car, cooking daily meals, managing a personal budget.

+Making The Big Leap into the Zone of Genius requires more.